socketio/socket.io-client-swift/README.md

     }
 }

-// Messages that have multiple items are passed
-// by an array
-socket.on("multipleItems") {data, ack in
+// Event items are passed by an array socket.on("multipleItems") {data, ack in
     if data == nil {
         return